JohnSundell/Publish/Documentation/HowTo/adding-disqus-comments-to-posts.md

 Before installing, make sure you've [registered](https://disqus.com/register/) a Disqus [shortname](https://help.disqus.com/customer/portal/articles/286833), as this will be used to reference all of your comments and settings.

-Once you have got your short name, you can proceed to the next step
+Once you've got got your shortname, you can proceed to the next step.

 ## JS